The role of Antioxidants in Anti-Aging skin care

 Now we have to know which foods contain all these substances.

 Plant nutrients play a crucial role in anti-aging.
 Fruit, vegetables, and plant extracts have an array of chemical constituents, known as phytochemicals or phytonutrients, that are massively helpful to skin health and beauty.

 In plants, phytochemicals confer characteristics like color, which might facilitate the plant by providing a lovely fragrance to passing bees to assist in fertilization.
 Or they protect the plant to stop insects from harming it or repel grazing animals.

 However, they also have benefits for human health.

-These chemicals make fruit and vegetables more valuable than merely the macronutrients like a water-soluble vitamin.
+These chemicals make fruit and vegetables more valuable than merely the macronutrients like a water-soluble vitamins.